 Matthew: Which is where we have the most experience where Birmingham, pretty much the majority of Birmingham’s located.
 We have Jefferson County, Alabama then Shelby County.
 And to some degree, this applies to Shelby County, too.

-Spencer: So start us off with a quick story.
+Spencer: Start us off with a quick story.

 Matthew: So even though I’m a property manager, my mom actually had a rental house and she didn’t use her own son as a property manager.